AD-Bench: A Real-World, Trajectory-Aware Advertising Analytics Benchmark for LLM Agents: Experiments and Results

 \subsection{Experimental Setup}

-We evaluate a set of open-source and proprietary state-of-the-art LLMs.
-The open-source models include Qwen3 series~\cite{qwen3}, DeepSeek-V3~\cite{deepseek-v3}, Kimi-K2~\cite{kimi-k2}, and GLM-4.7~\cite{glm-4.7}.
-The proprietary models are accessed via public APIs, including Gemini-3-Pro~\cite{gemini2023team}, GPT-5.1 and o3~\cite{openai2025gpt5}, and HY-2.0.
-For the agent design, we implement a marketing agent based on the widely adopted ReAct framework~\cite{react} and equip it with 9 domain-specific tools for executing marketing tasks.
-We follow the evaluation protocol defined in Section~\ref{sec:benchmark_construction} and use Gemini-3-Pro as a judger to determine outcome correctness and assess trajectory coverage.
+We evaluate a set of open-weight and proprietary state-of-the-art LLMs.
+The open-weight models include Qwen3-235B and Qwen3-30B-A3B~\cite{qwen3}, DeepSeek-V4~\cite{deepseek2026v4}, Kimi-K2.6~\cite{kimi-k2}, MiniMax-M2.7~\cite{minimax2026m27}, and HY-3.0~\cite{tencent2026hy3}.
+The proprietary models are accessed via public APIs, including Claude-Opus-4.7~\cite{anthropic2026opus47}, Gemini-3.1-Pro~\cite{google2026gemini31pro}, Gemini-3.5-Flash~\cite{google2026gemini35flash}, and GPT-5.5~\cite{openai2026gpt55}.
+We implement a marketing agent based on the widely adopted ReAct framework~\cite{react} and equip it with 9 domain-specific tools for executing marketing tasks.
+We follow the evaluation protocol defined in Section~\ref{sec:benchmark_construction} and use Gemini-3.1-Pro as the judge to determine answer correctness and assess trajectory coverage.
 Additional experimental settings and results are provided in Appendix~\ref{sec:appendix_prompts}.